 3. St. John’s, Newfoundland – 29.73% Irish

-The best way to celebrate St. Patrick’s Day in St. John’s is to sample all the local culture offers by conducting your very own pub crawl!
-All you have to do is walk down two streets: Water Street and George Street, and you’ll find some of the coziest, comfortable, and welcoming Irish bars (like O’Reilly’s Pub and Green Sleeves) in the country.
+The best way to celebrate St. Patrick’s Day in St. John’s is to sample all that the local culture offers by conducting your very own pub crawl!
+All you have to do is walk down two streets: Water Street and George Street, and you’ll find some of the coziest, most comfortable and welcoming Irish bars (like O’Reilly’s Pub and Green Sleeves) in the country.
 The perfect opportunity to make your very own Irish marathon!

 4. Kingston, Ontario – 27.55% Irish

 As a university town, Kingston residents are always ready to celebrate and St. Patrick’s day is no exception.
 This year. try out The Toucan and Kirkpatricks.
 This local pub opened on St. Patrick’s day in 1986 and has been a favourite place to celebrate ever since.